erolmuh/abp/docs/en/framework/ui/mvc-razor-pages/customization-user-interface.md

 @using Volo.Abp.AspNetCore.Mvc.UI.Theming
 @inject IThemeManager ThemeManager
 @{
-    Layout = ThemeManager.CurrentTheme.GetLayout(StandardLayouts.Empty);
+    Layout = await ThemeManager.GetCurrentEmptyLayoutAsync();
 }
 ````

 This page will use the empty layout.
-You use `ThemeManager.CurrentTheme.GetEmptyLayout();` extension method as a shortcut.
+You use `ThemeManager.GetCurrentEmptyLayoutAsync` extension method as a shortcut.

 If you want to set the layout for all the pages under a specific folder, then write the code above in a `_ViewStart.cshtml` file under that folder.